patrickod/blog/content/post/2020-02-11-share-early-share-often.markdown

 Taking that lesson and applying it a little closer to home, I decided this last weekend to invest some time in improving my writing setup, specifically with the aim of making publishing extremely easy.
 While I'm a big fan of Hugo, my direct to S3 upload approach meant that I could only post updates from the one machine with valid personal AWS credentials.

 Now with the help of some fancy Github Actions I need only update the Git repository with new source content, and it will take care of the rest.
-The entire (Github Workflow)[https://github.com/patrickod/blog/blob/master/.github/workflows/build-master.yml] is under 50 lines.
+The entire [Github Action workflow](https://github.com/patrickod/blog/blob/master/.github/workflows/build-master.yml) is under 50 lines.
 This brings the act of writing and publishing into reach of something that can be achieved with an iPad and a half hour of focus time.
 I've not decided to take a specific writing goal or number, but I do hope that the sum of these small changes leads to more and more frequent creative output in my future.